 Storing and reheating

-The leftovers from this recipe will last up in the fridge for to 5 days.
+You can store any leftovers in the fridge for up to 5 days.
 I recommend storing the lettuce, sauce and filling separately so the lettuce doesn't get soggy.
-When you're ready to enjoy the dish, warm up your patties in the microwave for 1 to 2 minutes or in a pan on the stovetop, then assemble your lettuce wraps with all the fixings and dig in!
+When you're ready to enjoy your lettuce burger, warm up your patties in the microwave for 1 to 2 minutes or in a pan on the stovetop, then assemble your lettuce wraps with all the fixings and dig in!

 Freezing the beef patties

 You can’t freeze lettuce wraps, but you can freeze the beef patties!
 Stack them with a small piece of wax or parchment paper in between each patty to ensure they don’t stick together.
 Place the stack inside of an airtight container or freezer bag and freeze them for up to 3 months.
-When you’re ready to enjoy, you can cook them from frozen on the grill or in a pan on the stovetop.
+You can then cook them straight from frozen on the grill or in a pan on the stovetop.